Territorial Force: Second-line deployment

 Fourteen second-line divisions were formed during the war, eight of which were deployed overseas.
 The first to fight in a major battle was the 61st (2nd South Midland) Division.
 Its constituent units were raised in September and October 1914, and their training was indicative of the difficulties faced by the second line in general.
 New recruits paraded without uniforms until October and lived at home until the division assembled in January 1915.
 The infantry was equipped with old Japanese Arisaka rifles, antique Maxim machine-guns and dummy Lewis guns constructed from wood.
-The divisional artillery, having initially drilled with cart-mounted logs, was equipped first with obsolete French 90 mm cannons, then with outdated 15-pounder guns and 5-inch howitzers handed down from the first line.
+The divisional artillery, having initially drilled with cart-mounted logs, was equipped first with obsolete French 90 mm guns, then with obsolete 15-pounder guns and 5-inch howitzers handed down from the first line.
 The division was not issued with modern weapons until it began intensive training in March 1916, in preparation for its deployment to France at the end of May.
 Battalion strengths fluctuated throughout training as men were drafted to first-line units.
 The division was still only at two-thirds strength when it attacked at the Battle of Fromelles in July 1916 alongside the Australian 5th Division.
-The heavy casualties suffered by the Australians were blamed on the failure of the territorials' assaulting battalions to take a key position.
+The severe casualties suffered by the Australians were blamed on the failure of the territorials' assaulting battalions to take a key position.